AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Drive Safe & Save: Get a discount for enrolling in this safe-driving program and up to 30 percent at your next renewal if you demonstrate good driving habits.

-• Defensive driver course: Earn savings for completing a course on defensive driving; this discount is available in some states, including Texas and North Dakota, which have some of the highest DUI rates.3
+• Defensive driver course: Earn savings for completing a course on defensive driving; this discount is available in some states, including Texas and Montana, which have some of the highest DUI rates.3

 • Good driver: You may qualify for this discount if your DUI happened more than three years ago.